December 2025 (3)

 detail of painted ceiling at Schloss Tausendlust near Hitzendorf in Austria, 1588×1600.
 My thanks to Christoph Gasser for bringing this to my attention

-design for shooting target of Balthasar Philip von Scharffenstein (1629) in the Coburg Scheibenbuch
+design for shooting target of Balthasar Philip von Scharffenstein (1629) in the Coburger Scheibenbuch

 Non-Riders